Tension in the Caribbean

 No hay anuncios

-According to this analyst, there are two other scenarios that could lead to the eventual capitulation of the Venezuelan regime: the first is that pressure from Secretary of State Marco Rubio—who is "absolutely clear" that intervention is necessary—will eventually convince Trump.
-The second is that a high-ranking official in the Bolivarian National Armed Forces might decide to hand Maduro over in exchange for the $50 million reward offered by the United States, "but that's not so easy, because the officers are very entrenched, under surveillance, and threatened by Cuban intelligence."
+According to this analyst, there are two other scenarios that could lead to the eventual capitulation of the Venezuelan regime: the first is that pressure from Secretary of State Marco Rubio—who is "absolutely clear" that intervention is necessary—ultimately convinces Trump.
+The second is that a high-ranking official in the Bolivarian National Armed Forces decides to hand Maduro over in exchange for the $50 million reward offered by the United States, "but this isn't so easy, because the officers are very entrenched, under surveillance, and threatened by Cuban intelligence."
 Ramírez emphasizes that Cuba's influence over Venezuela is extremely strong: "The Cubans are Maduro's main advisors, and they know that if he falls, they'll be next."

-Meanwhile, the Pentagon continues to shoot down vessels in international waters extrajudicially—the latest this Friday in the Pacific—under the pretext that they are drug-trafficking boats heading to the United States, bringing the death toll to 87, "a flagrant violation of human rights," according to Ramam.
-"Unfortunately, I think it's a valid strategy, given the cost Venezuelans have suffered in recent years with Maduro remaining in power."
-The analyst speaks of a "destruction" of all the country's structures: universities and public education, public transportation, hospitals, infrastructure, salaries, and people's purchasing power; everything has been profoundly diminished, she says, since Hugo Chávez began gradually "eroding" Venezuelan institutions in 2006, in his shift toward so-called 21st-century socialism, which included an increase in authoritarianism.
+Meanwhile, the Pentagon continues to shoot down vessels in international waters extrajudicially—the latest this Friday in the Pacific—under the pretext that they are drug-trafficking boats heading to the United States, bringing the death toll to 87, "a flagrant violation of Human Rights," according to Ramírez, who nevertheless understands Trump's strategy: "Unfortunately, I think it's a valid strategy," she says, "given the cost we Venezuelans have suffered in recent years with Maduro remaining in power."
+The analyst speaks of a "destruction" of all the country's structures: universities and public education, public transportation, hospitals, infrastructure, salaries, and people's purchasing power; According to her, everything would have been profoundly diminished since, starting in 2006, Hugo Chávez began to gradually "erode" Venezuelan institutions, in his shift towards the so-called socialism of the 21st century, which included an increase in authoritarianism.

 Cargando